Saikat-M/Summarize_Audio_Using_Amazon_Bedrock/README.md

 Summarize &amp; Analyze Sentiment of Audio Conversations Using Amazon Bedrock

 # App Demo
-A brief description can be found of app here: https://tinyurl.com/3mfm6baa
+A brief description and demo of the app can be found of app here: https://tinyurl.com/3mfm6baa